How to Easily Install Docker on Ubuntu

 sudo apt upgrade

-Run the following command on your system to install the required packages.
+Run the following command on your system to install packages we require to set up Docker.

 ca-certificates – The final package we install is the bundle of certificates.
 These certificates are what helps the system know that the website it is connecting to is who they say they are.

-4. Finally, with the GPG key added, we can add the repository itself to the sources list.
+4. Finally, with the GPG key added, we can add the Docker repository to our Ubuntu system.

 We can do this using the following simple one-liner.
 We pipe our repository string directly into a new sources file called “docker.list“.